-- Opaque - When you translate an opaque idiom, it will not make sense because the literal meaning is nothing like the real meaning.
-An example of an opaque idiom is “bag of bones,” which means someone is very underweight.
+- Opaque - When you translate an opaque idiom, it may not make sense because the literal meaning has very little to do with the intended meaning.
+An example of an opaque idiom is “bag of bones” which means someone is very underweight.

-- Transparent - A transparent idiom has similarities between the literal and the expression.
-For example, “playing your cards right” is an expression that actually came from card games but that can apply to other situations.
+- Transparent - A transparent idiom shows some similarity between the literal and the intended meaning.
+For example, “playing your cards right” is an expression that actually came from card games and can be applied to other situations.